 As an entrepreneur, you might love what you make, such as crafting elegant design projects that suit your client’s preferences.
 But, at the same time, you could be stuck responding to emails, worrying about revenue and pouring through spreadsheets.

-This blog has summed up some of the biggest challenges of an advertising agency, along with some tips to help solve them.
+This blog has summed up some of the biggest challenges faced by advertising agency, along with some tips to help solve them.

 1. Choosing the Right Talent

 Design agencies and service-based businesses sell the ‘hard work’ of their talented professionals.
 The agencies make arbitrage on talent by charging a markup on the time consumed by the designers.

 The designer’s talent is what an agency counts on!

 Also, it is never easy to justify a profitable price if the talent is poor.
 The quality of the team members is what sets apart an agency from the other, which further makes retaining and acquiring talented professionals – indispensable to an organisation.

 It is essential to open your borders and not limit the applicants just to your geographical area.
 The upside is that you get access to a bigger pool of applicants.
 There could be many challenges, which come with the chore of managing remote workers, but these challenges might be worth the trouble.

 Try paying a fair rate.
 People who are talented know their worth and expect to be compensated for what they bring to the table.
 If employees feel that they are underpaid, there are high chances that they could produce unsatisfactory work.
 Incremental raises in the remuneration can remind an employee of how much you value his/her labour.